tristan-hornetz/crosstalk/README.md

 One instruction that interferes with the global staging buffer is _rdrand_, which invokes the hardware-based random number generator.
 In this demo, a victim thread invokes _rdrand_ every few seconds.
 An attacker thread on another physical core then attempts to detect the instruction and forwards the result.
-The forwarded number will likely not match the original number completely, but even a slightly similar result may enable an attacker to reconstruct cryptographic key material.

 The demo can be started with
 ```shell